l1ch3n/cpnt-262-a1-v2/README.md

 night city photo - Leonardo AI

 additional photos from pexels - get name

-my photo ._.
-(ps - Tony the logo on the last assignment was mine I made it in figma that's why there was no attribution TT_TT)

 nav bar and hero section - code from one 260 assignment 3 & 4